Fairfield, California: Economy

-Fairfield has a diversified economy, with government, manufacturing, healthcare, retail, professional and commercial construction sectors.Anheuser-Busch operates a large regional Budweiser brewery, Clorox produces bleach products, and the Jelly Belly Candy Company manufactures its jelly beans in Fairfield.
+Fairfield has a diversified economy, with government, manufacturing, healthcare, retail, professional and commercial construction sectors.
+Clorox produces bleach products, and the Jelly Belly Candy Company manufactures its jelly beans in Fairfield.
 Partnership HealthPlan of California, an insurer, is based in Fairfield.
-Larry's Produce, a 1,200-acre produce farm, is part of the local economy as well.
+Anheuser-Busch operated a large regional Budweiser brewery from 1976 to 2026.

 Top employers

 According to the city's 2021-2022 Popular Annual Financial Report, the top employers in the city are: